seqeralabs/nf-training-intro/docs/part3-nextflow.md

 Importantly, Nextflow solves a number of the problems you might have noticed using Bash scripting:

 - Each task will run in parallel, limited only by available compute resources - it takes some effort to implement that in Bash.
 - Software is automatically made available specific to each process.
-You might not have appreciated that in the previous examples because we prepared your software environment for you in GitPod, but it's a very important consideration.
+You might not have noticed in the previous examples because we prepared your software environment for you in GitPod, but it's a very important consideration.
 - Nextflow workflows are composed of modular processes (or scripts) that can be easily reused or modified.
 Bash scripts can be modular but tend to become more unwieldy as complexity increases.

 ## Step 1: Find the critters